raleel/cfi-srd/0008_Combat.md

 Each Ranged weapon has several specific attributes which determine its effectiveness.
 The ones which have a key bearing on combat are as follows:

-### Force

-The Ranged weapon equivalent of Size.
+- **Force:** The Ranged weapon equivalent of Size.
 It is an abstract measure of the penetrative power of a weapon or its ammunition to determine whether the blow overcomes a (shield) Parry.

-### Damage Modifier

-This Attribute shows whether or not the Damage Modifier of the attacker can be used to boost the Ranged weapon's damage roll.
+- **Damage Modifier:** This Attribute shows whether or not the Damage Modifier of the attacker can be used to boost the Ranged weapon's damage roll.
 In general, only self-drawn bows and thrown weapons allow the user to apply their Damage Modifier.

-### Range

-Three numbers separated by slashes, representing the maximum Close, Effective, and Long ranges of the weapon or its ammunition.
+- **Range:** Three numbers separated by slashes, representing the maximum Close, Effective, and Long ranges of the weapon or its ammunition.
 Close Range is the distance over which the Choose Location Special Effect may be used, provided the target is stationary or unaware of the impending attack.
 Effective Range has no significant modifiers.
 At Long Range, the weapon can still inflict harm, but the amount of damage is halved, and Force is reduced by one step.

-### Load

-The time in Turns taken to load or reload a weapon that fires ammunition.
+- **Load:** The time in Turns taken to load or reload a weapon that fires ammunition.
 A character can reduce the time spent loading or readying by use of the Rapid Reload Special Effect.

-### Impale Size

-The Size of an impaled weapon is different from the Force it strikes with.
+- **Impale Size:** The Size of an impaled weapon is different from the Force it strikes with.
 Ranged impaling weapons have a special column denoting their actual size when considering the hindrances caused by the Impale Special Effect.

 ### Situational Modifiers